 “Roller backpacks are annoying because I trip on them.”

-Lastly, roller backpacks cannot be rolled upstairs.
+In other news, roller backpacks cannot be rolled upstairs.
 Wheels do not work if they are not touching the ground.
 As a result, having a roller backpack means you have to lift your bag up every flight of stairs.

 “What’s the point of roller backpack if you have to lift it up the stairs anyway?” asks “Most Likely to Go to the Olympics” superlative winner Patrick Wiseman (‘18).